 The CCP realised that the first contact most people would have with the Party would be via the army, and therefore undertook extensive efforts in order to ensure tight discipline amongst its armed forces as well as create sensible policies in order to win over the rural population.
 The core of the CCP’s policy concerning the military-civilian relations can be summarised in Mao’s Eight Points.
 The Eight Points instructed soldiers to pay for everything used or consumed, return all borrowed items, pay for damages, not to swear or hit civilians, not to damage crops, not to take advantage of women and not to mistreat captives.
 These policies allowed the CCP to build support amongst the rural populations of China, which in turn led to increased approval rates and increased numbers of army volunteers as well as helping to dissuade citizens from reporting Communists to the KMT government.
 These policies were especially effective considering the fact that the KMT remained aloof towards the populace, never really attempted to establish a support base, and whose troops had a reputation for brutality and poor discipline.

 In order to counter the material superiority and higher troop numbers of the KMT, the Red Army developed a mobile warfare strategy.
 J. Hans Van de Ven argues that it was the superior military tactics of the CCP which led to the Communist victory in 1949, citing the use of Red Army’s use of guerrilla tactics.
 The tactics of the Red Army was based on the realisation that “land could be retaken at a later date, [whereas] men could not be brought back to life.”
 The CCP used the mountainous terrain to their advantage, engaging in hit and run tactics (as well as nocturnal attacks), opting to retreat when the enemy advanced and attack them when they camped or withdrew.
-This strategy was due to the fact that the Red Army didn’t have the strength to fight a traditional land war; however the adoption of mobile warfare tactics and focusing on destroying armies regardless of location proved highly successful against the KMT’s emphasis on trench warfare, Prussian style prepared fortifications and territorial control.
-The emphasis on territory and the occupation of land is clearly demonstrated in the rhetoric used by Chiang for he states that “If we [KMT] allow one inch more of our territory to be lost, or our sovereignty to be again infringed we shall be guilty of committing an unpardonable offense against our race.”
+This strategy was due to the fact that the Red Army didn’t have the strength to fight a traditional land war; however, the adoption of mobile warfare tactics and focusing on destroying armies regardless of location proved highly successful against the KMT’s emphasis on trench warfare, Prussian style prepared fortifications and territorial control.
+The emphasis on territory and the occupation of land are clearly demonstrated in the rhetoric used by Chiang for he states that “If we [KMT] allow one inch more of our territory to be lost, or our sovereignty to be again infringed we shall be guilty of committing an unpardonable offense against our race.”

 While the actions of leaders and the sound socio-political and military policies of the CCP greatly contributed to their victory, one cannot ignore the role that external forces and geography played in shifting the balance between the CCP and the KMT.
 Yang notes that traditionally China’s introverted and conservative north has been characterized by political unrest and revolutionary zeal, as opposed to the more extroverted and educated south.
 Due to the tradition of resistance and rebellion in the north of the country, the CCP found ample ground to spread its message and recruit members and soldiers to their cause.
 The Japanese invasion also created a power vacuum in the north with the KMT focusing mainly on the south, thus facilitating a situation in which dissenters and opponents of the Japanese were inextricably drawn to the Communists, who represented the only viable alternative to Japanese rule in northern China.